beacon-biosignals/StableHashTraits.jl/README.md

 [SructTypes](https://github.com/JuliaData/StructTypes.jl)), and this can be customized using [`StableHashTraits.transformer`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transformer).

-Hashing makes use of [`stable_type_name`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.stable_type_name) which is a hash of `string(T)` for type `T`, with a few additional regularizations to ensure e.g. `Core.` values become `Base.` values (as what is in `Core` changes across julia versions).
+Hashing makes use of [`stable_type_name`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.stable_type_name) which is a hash of `parentmodule(T) * string(T)` for type `T`, with a few additional regularizations to ensure e.g. `Core.` values become `Base.` values (as what is in `Core` vs. `Base` changes across julia versions).
+This function also ensures that no anonymous values (those that include `#`) are hashed, as these are not stable across sessions.

 - `Type`: when hashing the type of an object or its contained types, only the name of `stable_type_name(StructType(T))` is hashed along with any structure as determined by the particular return value of `StructType(T)` (e.g. `eltype` for `ArrayType`).
 If you hash a type as a value (e.g. `stable_hash(Int)`) the `stable_type_name` of the type itself, rather than `StructType(T)` is used.

-- `StructType.DataType` — the `fieldnames`, `fieldtypes` and the field values are hashed, and if this is a `StructType.UnorderedStruct` those are all sorted in lexicographic order of the fieldnames. `StructType.Struct` is the default sturct-type trait so this is how most objects get hashed.
+- `StructType.DataType` — the `fieldnames`, `fieldtypes` and the field values are hashed, and if this is a `StructType.UnorderedStruct` those are all sorted in lexicographic order of the fieldnames. `StructType.UnorderedStruct` is the default sturct-type trait so this is how most objects get hashed.

 - `StructType.ArrayType` — the `eltype` is hashed and elements are hashed using `iterate`